-The lemon essential oil can be useful as a substitute for lemon juice or as a flavor enhancer in combination with lemon juice in food, beverages and confections recipes.
-Furthermore, due to its antioxidant activity and procholinesterase properties lemon oil may be used as extra-nutrient for using in food industries as a valuable new flavor with functional properties for food or nutraceutical products with particular relevance to supplements for the elderly (15).
+The lemon essential oil can be useful as a substitute for lemon juice or as a flavor enhancer in combination with lemon juice in food, beverages, and confections recipes.
+Furthermore, due to its antioxidant activity and procholinesterase properties lemon oil may be used as an extra-nutrient for use in food industries as a valuable new flavor with functional properties for food or nutraceutical products with particular relevance to supplements for the elderly (15).

 8. Anti-inflammatory properties of Lemon essential oil